Strategy11/formidable-forms/readme.txt

 * New: Updated how unique field and form keys are generated for shorter unique keys.
 * New: Added a new frm_unique_field_key_separator filter for unique field keys.
 * New: Added a new frm_saved_errors filter.
-* Fix: Fixed a conflict with All in One SEO that was causing form styling not to load when set to "only on applicable pages".
 * Fix: Fixed a conflict with All in One SEO that was causing multiselect dropdowns to appear larger than expected.

 = 5.2.02.01 =